-Y Combinator tries to keep startup names down to 2 syllables: Think of names like Ebay, Yahoo, Google, Reddit, and so on.
+Y Combinator tries to keep startup names down to two syllables, names like eBay, Yahoo!, Google, Reddit, and so on.
 They really try to have short memorable names, even if you have to turn that name into something else and build a brand around it.

-When I think about names, I know memories are formed from data + emotion.
+When I think about names, I know memories are formed from data plus emotion.
 Emotion makes the data sticky.
-We really try to think about that when we think about names.
-You want it to be memorable.
-When you come up with a one line pitch for your company you try to make it more memorable.
-Ours is “making life suck 34% less for founders.”
-It causes some cognitive dissonance but because of that it’s more memorable.
+We really try to think about that when we think about names; you want it to be memorable.
+When you come up with a one-line pitch for your company, you try to make it more memorable.
+Ours is “Making life suck 34% less for founders.”
+It causes some cognitive dissonance, but because of that it’s more memorable.

-Why are domain names so important in a world where people don’t type them into their browsers anymore and search instead?
+Why are domain names so important in a world where people don’t type them into their browsers any more?
 Is there any move to abandoning the obsession with a name that works as a great domain name?

 Here’s another example.
 We were working with a company called Flights With Friends that lets a group of people split travel bills.
 Like if you’re going to a bachelor party, usually one person bites the bullet and buys everything, then does all the work to bill everyone else.
 We liked the service.
 We all hated the name.